murielProton/P9_OptimizeApexBackend/README.md

 See file : Tasks-prior&after-deployment.csv

 # Testing Fasha code
-- the batch that updatest
+- the batch that updates
+- the trigger on revenues
+- the trigger en Ammount

+# Changes made in order for the app to work
+- adding exceptions to the OrderNetAmountTrigger
+- adding exceptions to the AccountRevenueTrigger